 5. More Cost Effective

 Although bank financing is typically less expensive, invoice factoring includes a number of services that can reduce your administrative costs, or simply add value for you.
 Many of the best factoring companies complete credit checks of your customers, determine credit limits for them, and collect receivables.
 By having these tasks done elsewhere, you have more time back in your day to focus on your business instead of doing admin work like chasing down a late payment or doing invoice processing.
 (Always make sure any factoring company or factoring services you’re considering doesn’t charge hidden fees or an unnecessary service fee that will drive up your invoice factoring cost.)

 One of the top reasons small businesses turn to invoice factoring services is because they are growing – and growing requires cash to pay your current expenses along with expenses for large projects or more customers.
 Invoice factoring speeds up cash flow so that you can have that cash whenever you have a chance to grow.

 Is Invoice Financing the Better Choice For Your Business?

-Bank loans may be preferable for businesses with the cash flow and collateral necessary to qualify for bank financing.
-But for the many businesses that don’t qualify for bank loans, accounts receivable financing is a great option and the benefits received far outweigh any of the disadvantages.
+Bank loans may be preferable for businesses with the financials necessary to qualify for bank financing.
+But for the many businesses that don’t qualify for bank loans, accounts receivable financing is a convenient option.

-Invoice financing is a smart choice for Canadian business owners who need capital and are optimistic about their business’ growth potential.
-This alternative lending practice provides liquidity without adding debt or making you give up any equity in your business.
+Invoice factoring is a smart choice for B2B business owners who need capital and are optimistic about their business’ growth potential.
+By enabling you to turn invoices into cash, this alternative lending practice provides liquidity without adding debt or making you give up any equity in your business.